Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 The global configuration setting `enable_environment_macros` does not exist in Icinga 2.

-Macros exported into the [environment](#runtime-custom-attribute-env-vars) must be set using the `env` attribute in command objects.
+Macros exported into the [environment](3-monitoring-basics.md#command-environment-variables) can be set using the `env` attribute in command objects.

 #### <a id="differences-1x-2-runtime-macros"></a> Runtime Macros

 Icinga 2 requires an object specific namespace when accessing configuration and stateful runtime macros.
 Custom attributes can be accessed directly.

+If a runtime macro from Icinga 1.x is not listed here, it is not supported by Icinga 2.

 Changes to user (contact) runtime macros